-Select YES to allow all card reads to activate the door strike relay.
+Select ANY to allow all Wiegand card reads to activate the door strike relay.
 The door strike relay is activated for the length of time programmed in ZN 3 REX TIME.
 No user code information is sent to the panel.
-Default is NO.
+The menu advances to NO COMM WITH PNL